Dying Declaration of Love

 Cordy: It's me, Cordelia?
 I know you can't answer me, but...
 God, this is all my fault.
 You joined the swim team to impress me.
 You were so courageous.
 And you looked really hot in those Speedo's. (chuckles) And I want you to know that I still care about you, no matter what you look like.
 And... and we can still date.
 Or, or not.
 I mean...
 I understand if you wanna see other fish.
 I'll do everything I can to make your quality of life better.
 Whether that means little bath toys or whatever.

 Xander: (walking up behind her) Uh, Cordy?
 That's not me.

-Keller gives his words a Meaningful Echo in "Brain Storm" when she isn't sure if he'll save her before she freezes to death.
+- Keller gives his words a Meaningful Echo in "Brain Storm" after he saves her from freezing to death.

 Weir: Rodney, you’re a good person.
 Know that we love you.

 McKAY: You love me?
 Really?
 All of you?

 Sheppard: In the way a friend feels about another friend.